Horizon Cloud Service - next-gen Architecture

 Unified Access Gateways are deployed in a Horizon Edge by the Horizon Edge Gateway, into the same provider as the Horizon Edge Gateway.

-The Unified Access Gateways can either be in the same VNet as the Horizon Edge Gateway, or in a different VNet that is part of the chosen provider configuration.
+When deployed into a Microsoft Azure provider, the Unified Access Gateways can either be in the same VNet as the Horizon Edge Gateway, or in a different VNet that is part of the chosen provider configuration.
 If using different VNets, virtual network peering between the VNets is required.
 The UAGs are attached to the DMZ, management, and the desktops subnets defined in the chosen VNet.
 See Azure Provider Networking for information on required VNet subnets.

 Azure load balancing is deployed as part of the configuration to load balance traffic across the Unified Access Gateways.